azpsen/tailfin-web/README.md

 ## Roadmap <a name="roadmap"></a>

 - [x] Create, view, edit, and delete flight logs
+- [x] Aircraft managment and association with flight logs
 - [x] Dashboard with statistics
 - [x] Attach photos to log entries
 - [ ] GPS track recording and map display